TiddlyWiki/TiddlyWiki5/readme.md

 # cook.js

-This is an attempt to modernise TiddlyWiki's build system, which is based on tools written in Ruby called Cook and Ginsu (see https://github.com/TiddlyWiki/cooker for details).
+This is an attempt to modernise TiddlyWiki's build system, which has been based on tools written in Ruby called Cook and Ginsu (see https://github.com/TiddlyWiki/cooker for details).
+They were first written in 2006 and have been heavily hacked since then.

 This new version is written in JavaScript for node.js, with the intention that it can share code with TiddlyWiki itself.

+The goal is to achieve byte-for-byte compatibility with the old tools, but only to support the features required by the recipe files that are currently in use by TiddlyWiki and TiddlySpace.

 ## Usage